sundesz/todo-app/README.md

 ## Info

-1. Cannot show appropriate message when we got response from server as in catch block as I couldn't access error.response.data<br>
-   Eg:When trying to login with wrong username, it shows "Request failed with status code 400" Instead of showing "Incorrect username".

-2. Notification always keeps showing.
-You need to close it manually I have made a method to close it after 5sec but some how it doesn't work

-3. Browser cookies removes every time I refresh the page so I need to use localstorage to save token value.<br>
+1. Browser cookies removes every time I refresh the page so I need to use localstorage to save token value.<br>
    Because of this I need to send token manually in request body when refetching the token

 <br>